BIO

 I just want to be an example.
 Many have come before me, and hopefully, those that come after will be inspired by the example that I have set.

-Dr. Hoston holds research interests in the areas of minority voting behavior, political behavior of Black politicians, race and minority group behavior, Black masculinity, sexualities and gender, race and crime, and theories and dynamics of racism and oppression.
-His work traverses multiple genres, including editorials, essays, fiction, and poetry.
+His research examines minority voting behavior; the political behavior of Black elected officials; race and minority group politics; Black masculinity; sexualities, gender, and politics; race and crime; and the theories and dynamics of racism and oppression.
+Dr. Hoston’s scholarship and writing span multiple genres, including editorials, essays, fiction, and poetry.

 In 2013, he released the documentary, "Black Dot in a White World: Critical Discourse Among Black Males in the Obama Era."